furiosa-ai/furiosa-sdk/docs/en/source/installation/prerequisites.rst

 * :ref:`CondaInstall` (recommended):
   `Conda <https://docs.conda.io/projects/conda/en/latest/index.html>`_ can
   be used to configure a dedicated Python environment for specific Python applications.
-  Conda helps to prevent common package dependency issues or Python version issues that occur when installing Python applications.
+  Conda helps to prevent package dependency issues and Python version issues that can occur when installing complicated Python applications.
 * :ref:`SetupPythonOnUbuntu`: This option is for users who have a good understanding of the Python execution environment on their Linux system and want to configure the Python environment directly on their system.

 .. _CondaInstall:

-Configuring the Python environment using Conda
+Configuring the Python Environment Using Conda
 -------------------------------------------------------

 You can use Conda to configure a dedicated Python environment for specific Python applications.
 Please refer to the documents in `Conda`_ for more information on Conda.

-tart the installation process by downloading the installation program as follows:
+Start the installation process by downloading the installation program as follows:
 Run ``./Miniconda3-latest-Linux-x86_64.sh`` and select `yes`.

 .. code-block::